martinskorgen/flow-theme-addons/README.md

 Changes in **theme** project are automatically loaded without need to restart the project (`vaadin.frontend.hotdeploy=true`).

 Note that the JAR package is only generated when `mvn install` is run.

+Releasing.
+Have ssh key registered to GH and make sure you have commit rights.
+Open CLI in the theme directory, then apply:

+    mvn release:prepare release:clean

+GH Action will do the actual release, build and central is typically synced within half an hour.

+Keep the version of the theme module in sync with the demo project (not automated currently).